-The pen uses a design with multiple balls, which likely meant tolerance did not have to be as high as they are today.
+The pen uses a design with multiple balls, which meant tolerances did not have to be as high as they are today.
 And then the writing tip, which Loud described as the “marking-sphere” is the ballpoint much as we know it today.

 It may be apocryphal but it is said that Loud’s background in leather tanning was an inspiration behind the ballpoint design.
 A rotating, writing ball would be able to write on leather in a way that a fountain pen could not.

-This design paved that way for future designs, which took all sorts of odd, wonderful forms.
+This new ballpoint concept paved that way for future designs, which took all sorts of odd, wonderful forms.
 Just look at this March 1896 design from William N. Fessenden…

 It was clear that the ball bearing was going to have a place in the future of writing, but no one knew if it would be Fessenden’s “Fountain Marking Pen” or another design that finally made what would become known as the ballpoint pen commercially viable.

 In 1935 Hungarian newspaperman László (Ladislas) Bíró started work on his ballpoint design.
 He was used to working with thin newspaper and was often puncturing pages of newsprint, so he had a special need and clear experience with printing and ink.
 Newspaper ink in particular was quick-drying which was a key insight, especially when combined with a ball writing tip and a gravity-fed ink system.